io12/lambda-cove/content/posts/truth-oracle-lisp.md

 <p class="first-paragraph" data-first-letter="T">
 Today we will attempt to write a truth oracle in Lisp.
 By "truth oracle," I mean a program that can determine whether arbitrary mathematical statements are true or false.
+This might sound impossible, due to first-order logic being undecidable, but let's try anyway.
 </p>

 Before that, though, we need to go over some required concepts.